We really want to know what makes your sticks spin!

 - Click here to see the list of the current friends of the PMC.

 Percussion Marketing Council Introduces Drums Across America and Friends of The PMC

 February 25, 2013 – DRUMS ACROSS AMERICA builds upon the tremendous three year success of the PMC First Free Drum Lesson Lab Tent operations at select Vans Warped Tour summer venues by increasing the Lesson Lab Tent activities through the entire calendar year.
 The PMC will partner with two or more retailers per month that seek to work with the PMC on this ground-breaking program creating more players, developing more customers and signing up more drum lessons than ever before.

 Friends of the PMC RETAILER Members qualify for this free of charge PMC Lesson Lab Tent shipped to and from their regional location to conduct the “First Free Drum Lesson” in their festival, shopping mall, school event or activity.
 For full program details please jump to DRUMS ACROSS AMERICA and FRIENDS OF THE PMC

 International Drum Month Campaign Continues to Grow Drum Kit and Hand Percussion Market

 International Drum Month Moves To May 2014!

-International Drum Month is Coming .
+International Drum Month is moving to the month of May .
 Are you ready for NEW customers?
 The Percussion Marketing Council continues to create new drummers for the entire industry through our innovative programs and International Drum Month, and this means NEW CUSTOMERS for every music and percussion retailer.

 Here are some “Perfect 10” RETAILER TIPS that can help you cash-in on the upcoming revamped International Drum Month events: